 The Harriet E. Jacobs Memorial Mace

-Carried at Commencement and other University convocations, the mace is crowned in gold and bears the two dominant symbols of the institution: the seal of the State of Rhode Island and the seal of Bryant University.
-The mace was donated by E. Gardner Jacobs and his sister, Mrs. Dorothy J. Lederer, in memory of their mother, Harriet E. Jacobs.
+Carried at Commencement and other University celebrations, the University Mace is crowned in gold and bears the two dominant emblems: the seal of the State of Rhode Island and the seal of Bryant University.
+The mace was donated by Bryant's third president, E. Gardner Jacobs and his sister, Mrs. Dorothy J. Lederer, in memory of their mother, Harriet E. Jacobs.

 The Bryant Seal

 The Bryant Seal represents the educational mission of the University and its worldwide implications.
 The Latin motto expresses the purpose of the University: Cognitio Virtus Successus – “Knowledge Character Success.”
 The seal recognizes the achievements of the faculty in their pursuit of educational excellence.The central symbol is an ellipsoid globe with quills on each side to signify the traditional emblem of communication in business.
 In the center, behind the globe, is a torch symbolizing liberty, the spirit of free inquiry, academic freedom, and learning.
 The Archway, forming the background for the globe, torch, and quills, is a University landmark.

 The Archway is a University landmark that moved with Bryant from its former campus on the East Side of Providence to the Smithfield campus when it opened in 1971.
 Affectionately remembered by thousands of alumni, the iconic wrought iron gate is located on the path between the Unistructure and the Michael E. '67 and Karen L. Fisher Student Center.
 The original college seal remains intact within the Archway.
 It bears Bryant College's original Latin motto: Educando Dirigere Mercaturam - Education for Business Leadership.

 The President's Chair